-Center Crew are students that act as greeters for individuals in the Fraternity & Sorority Community Center, provide prompt and courteous customer service to guests and enforce center policies.
-Additionally crew members are responsible for the safety and security of facility, furnishings, equipment, guests, and employees.
+Center Crew are students that act as greeters for individuals in the Center for Fraternity and Sorority Development, provide prompt and courteous customer service to guests and enforce center policies.
+Additionally, crew members are responsible for the safety and security of facility, furnishings, equipment, guests, and employees.
 Assist with daily event setups, technical requirements, furniture, equipment, etc.; Assist with daily event management to include unlocking meeting rooms, checking out equipment, and maintaining awareness of daily event schedules; Inspect all equipment for proper functioning before setting up in a meeting room; Maintain orderly appearance in all storage areas; Conduct regular inventory of setup equipment; Responsible for appearance/cleanliness of public spaces and meeting rooms; Assist with resetting spaces after events/meetings; Maintain neat and clean appearance of all facilities, hallways (in coordination with housekeeping staff).
-Relay outstanding/pending items to replacement shift prior to being relieved; Attend required student employee staff development meetings/programs/trainings.
-Must wear name badge at all times while working.
+Relay outstanding/pending items to replacement shift prior to being relieved; Attend required student employee staff development meetings/programs/training.
+Must wear a name badge at all times while working.

 We seek hardworking students who are self-motivated and team-oriented individuals.
 Additionally, the ideal candidate will have the following qualifications:

 - Has been awarded Federal Work Study

 - Availability after 4pm and on some weekends

 - Trustworthy and discrete, i.e. the ability to keep office matters confidential

 - Strong organizational, interpersonal and communication skill

 - Affiliation with a fraternity or sorority is NOT required.

 Student Employment Site (Job ID 12165)